practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 ```

 To run our custom code against these tests we can use
-the familiar `-r` option with `mspec` to require a custom file that redefines
+the familiar `-r` option with `mspec` to require a file that redefines
-our custom methods.
-Let's do that, while at the same time running the
+the methods we want to override.
+Let's do that, while at the same time
-`Kernel.system` specs:
+running the `Kernel.system` specs:

 ```bash
 $ touch practicing_spawning.rb